Panel Fixed Effects for Causal Inference#

 x1 = rng.normal()

-# First half of units get treated after treatment_time; second half are controls
+# First half of units get treated after treatment_time → D correlated with unit (hence u_i)

 treatment = 1 if (t >= treatment_time and i < n_units // 2) else 0